 An application can be made for a school place for a child at any time outside the admission round and the child will be admitted where there are available places.
-If you wish to make an application please contact the school in writing.
+If you wish to make an application please contact the school for details of the application process.

 Where there are places available but more applications than places, the published oversubscription criteria, as set out above will be applied.
 If there are no places available, the child will be added to the waiting list (see above).